vlnn/spark-in-action-using-clojure/README.md

 # spark-in-action-using-clojure

-Labs from Spark in Action
+Labs for Spark in Actions written in Clojure.